null

 The lycopene accumulates during ripening,

-the longer you can leave the fruit
+so the longer you can leave the fruit

 without picking, the better.